 MALS Book Club

 The MALS alumni Book Club meets once a semester in the fall and spring terms to discuss a selected reading under the skillful guidance of a Reed faculty member.
-Along with an engaging 2-hour conference, the Book Club is an opportunity to meet MALS alumni and students, and enjoy libations and light refreshments.
+Along with an engaging 2-hour conference, the Book Club is an opportunity to share interests with MALS alumni, prospective students, and faculty.

 MALS Graduates Ponder Contemporary Conflict Set in Classical Frame

 Following the Reed tradition of seeking links between classical and contemporary dilemmas, MALS graduates gathered in early April to examine Kamila Shamsie's use of the ancient tragedy, Antigone, as template for her novel, Home Fire (Penguin, 2017).
 Throughout the turns of the conversation, it became clear, as noted by Reed professor Jay Dickson, that Shamsie avoids the “overly programmatic” in finely-drawn associations and distinctions between her novel and Sophocles's play.